Have you heard about the Great Dane Breeder Scam? Are you concerned that the puppy breeder you found isn’t legitimate? You MUST read this post!

 Scam Great Dane breeders do not care who you are.

-You could be a dog abuser who keeps 100’s of dogs in cages; they don’t care.
-Scammers want your money, they aren’t interested in if you are a good, humane, ethical, educated home for the puppy they are selling.
+You could be a dog abuser who keeps hundreds of dogs in cages; they don’t care.
+Scammers want your money, they aren’t interested in whether you are a good, humane, ethical, and educated home for the puppy they are selling.

 Ethical breeders want to know where every puppy they sell is going, and will support you as the buyer for life.
 Ethical and Reputable breeders will be dedicated to their breeding program and to each puppy they produce.